openforis/sepal-doc/docs/source/setup/gee.rst

 Upload files to GEE
 -------------------

-When you'll be using our receipes and modules, you'll be asked to use Google EE assets to provide rasters or vectors to the core GEE based algorithm.
+When you'll be using our recipes and modules, you'll be asked to use Google EE assets to provide rasters or vectors to the core GEE based algorithm.
 These assets can be public assets that someone shared with you but it can also be assets that you created yourself and you would like to use.

 .. tip::

-    For vectors files SEPAL provide an interface to upload them from your computer to SEPAL and evenually to EE.
+    For vectors files SEPAL provide an interface to upload them from your computer to SEPAL and eventually to EE.
 This process allow you to deal with the full process directly from SEPAL without going to the GEE code interface.
 SEE the :doc:`../modules/dwn/import_to_gee` module documentation for more details

 Go to the code editor page and get tot the **zone 1** panel "asset":